Back to skill

 Finding

-The method accepts a session_id and reports the rebuild scope as session-scoped, but its implementation clears derived state globally and then replays all transcript messages via list_messages() with no session filtering.
-This mismatch can cause operators or higher-level components to believe only one session was rebuilt when in reality the entire memory state was destroyed and reconstructed, creating integrity, audit, and availability risks in a persistent memory system.
+The method accepts an optional session_id and reports the rebuild scope as session-scoped, but the implementation always clears derived state globally and replays all transcript messages via list_messages() with no session filter.
+This mismatch can cause operators, dependent components, or audit reviewers to believe only one session was rebuilt when the entire memory state was recomputed, leading to unintended cross-session effects, misleading audit trails, and unsafe administrative actions.

 Intent-Code Divergence